 - Libel or slander

 Having this type of insurance can help your business avoid a serious financial blow in the case of an expensive claim.
 It’s important to find the right independent insurance company to make sure your business and its employees are properly covered.

 Every business has its own unique set of needs and expectations.
-To find the best insurance policy for you, look to American Tri-Star Insurance.
+To find the best errors & omissions insurance policy for you, look to American Tri-Star Insurance.